editorialelife/SynEM/README.md

 * neuron2neuronErrorEstimates.m: How to use the connectome error estimation (Fig. 3 in Staffler et al.)

-To test run SynEM, type the following the Matlab command
+To test run SynEM, execute the following Matlab command
 ```
 >> SynEM.Examples.synEMWorkflow
 ```